amirhnajafiz/containers/003/README.md

 degree = atan2(y,x)
 $$

-Now we are going to set a new factor for each of our entities:
+Now we are going to set a new factor for each of our entities (if _degree_ value is 0 then we round it to 1):

 $$
 factor = radius * degree^2